akunzai/GSS.Authentication.CAS/README.md

 ## Requirement

-- Visual Studio 2015 Update 1 or newer for Development
+- Visual Studio 2017 or newer for Development
-- NuGet 3.1 or newer for Build

 ### Owin